kubecost/docs/troubleshoot-install.md

 3. Change both entries to localhost:9001 and localhost:9003
 4. Restart the kubecost-cost-analyzer pod in the kubecost namespace

+## Question: What is the difference between `.Values.kubecostToken` and `Values.kubecostProductConfigs.productKey`?

+`.Values.kubecostToken` is primarily used to manage trial access and is provided to you when visiting <http://kubecost.com/install>.

+`.Values.kubecostProductConfigs.productKey` is used to apply a Business/Enterprise license.
+More info in this [doc](add-key.md).

 ## Error loading metadata

 Kubecost makes use of cloud provider metadata servers to access instance and cluster metadata.
 If a restrictive network policy is place this may need to be modified to allow connections from the kubecost pod or namespace.